Having a farm had been a lifelong dream of ours. We’ve always shared an interest in botany with one another and we love spending time outdoors.

 The soil in our area is characteristically sandy.
 Lavender is a Mediterranean plant, and it thrives without much water and in sandy soils.
 As so, we decided to plant the cultivar Lavandula x Intermedia, known as Phenomenal Lavender, which thrives in our zone 6 climate.

 The cycle of life, whether told through biology or botany, is the most amazing testament to the beauty of God’s will and grace.
 The 10,000 year-old soil harbors a host of nutrients and water that alone feeds the roots of the lavender.
-We hand-harvest and use only organic methods in production.
-We do not water or use fertilizers.
-Our harvested lavender is particularly high in camphor, which means that the buds have a spicy and herbal scent similar to menthol or eucalyptus.

 Monarch caterpillars eat only milkweed leaves, and butterfly weed is a species of milkweed.
 Once they become adults, the monarchs can feed on nectar from a variety of flowers, including lavender.

+Our raised vegetable beds are made using fallen red pine trees and huegelkultur techniques.
+Each triangular raised bed is made of six logs wedged together and secured to the ground with rebar.
 “Huegelkultur” is a German term that relates to mound culture, or the building of raised beds on top of a base containing decaying wood, logs, branches, and other biomass debris.
 There are many benefits to building raised beds this way, such as water retention, nutrient release, and soil improvement.

 Natalie and Tyrell